 If a potential international customer sees address validation and addresses autocomplete fields related to his/her region, it will have a positive impact on your business.
-Your store will have a positive brand awareness and wider reach.
+Your store will have positive brand awareness and wider reach.

 3. Don’t just ask Zipcodes

-Some of the address validation APIs ask only zipcodes to validate addresses.
+Some of the address validation APIs ask only for zipcodes to validate addresses.
 This method will not work for all countries, as some of the countries do not have zip codes in their addresses.
 A much useful approach would be to use a plugin that allows the user to type in the address itself.

 4. Autocomplete address fields

 If you are tapping address validation with autocomplete fields, the checkout process becomes much simpler.
 The customers do not have to type in the complete address, rather they can just start typing the address and choose the correct address from the suggestions.
 Depending on the API you use, the address suggestions might differ.

 There are a number of autocomplete tools in the market, one of the most popular for finding addresses is the Google Places API Autocomplete.
 This API automatically geolocates the customer’s location using the IP address and suggests the address relevant to the user’s region.
 This makes finding the address a lot quicker.